April 26, 2024

 RRSP features

 • Contribution limit: Each year, individuals can contribute up to 18% of their earned income from the previous year, up to a maximum limit set by the Canada Revenue Agency (CRA).
 For instance, the limit for 2024 is $31,560.
-It's important to note that any unused contribution room can be carried forward to future years, allowing for greater flexibility in savings.
+Deduct the contribution amount from your gross income in order to decrease the tax obligation.
 It is essential to refrain from over-contributing, or there will be penalties.

-• Tax benefits: Contributions to an RRSP are tax-deductible, reducing taxable income in the year they are made.
-Investment growth within the account is tax-sheltered until withdrawal, making RRSPs ideal for retirement savings.
+• Reduce your taxable income by making contributions to an RRSP, which are tax-deductible.
+Enjoy tax-sheltered investment growth within the account until withdrawal, making RRSPs an ideal choice for retirement savings.

 • Investment options: RRSPs offer a diverse range of investment options, including mutual funds, exchange-traded funds (ETFs), stocks, bonds, and guaranteed investment certificates (GICs).